MyPortugalHoliday.com

 The harbour on Berlenga Grande, busy with summertime tour boats and tourists

-The sandy beaches also make Peniche a popular destination for learning to surf, with numerous surf schools operating in the area.
+The sandy beaches also make Peniche a popular destination for learning to surf, with numerous surf schools in the area.
 The region suits a surfing holiday well, with inexpensive food, affordable accommodation and a relaxed atmosphere.
+Wetsuit and board hire costs €20 for a 5-hour rental.

 Surfing Peniche